 A church usher is a person who helps ensure a smoothly running church service and who ministers to people in a variety of practical ways.
 The specific responsibilities of an usher vary with the church, but their duties usually include assisting people with special needs, and collecting the offering.
 Some churches provide a pin or name tag of some kind to easily identify their ushers.

 Before the church service starts, the Head Usher will often have the responsibility to check the thermostat, check the restrooms, make sure the hymnals are placed correctly, and prepare the bulletins for distribution.
 As the churchgoers arrive, the ushers will greet each person with a smile, shaking hands, and handing out bulletins.
 They are also available to answer visitors’ questions and extend extra help in seating those who need the assistance.
-Often, the ushers will escort people to the proper nursery or Sunday school classroom, especially if the church building is a large one.
+Often, the ushers will escort people to the proper nursery or Sunday school classroom.

 During the church service, the ushers usually take part in some way.
 They are responsible to take up the church offering and make sure it is put in the proper place.